 This budget item includes grant funds passed through to subrecipients, with the required match being the subrecipients' responsibility and thus not part of VCTC's budget.
 Over the past two years, the Pass-Through budget was increased significantly due to the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the American Recovery Plan (ARP) Act which provided funds to mitigate the impacts of COVID-19, including the loss of local revenues.
-Most but not all of these funds will have been expended, significantly reducing the budget for this item in Fiscal Year 2022/2023.
+Based on the latest projected cash flow, the revised budget shows all of the ARP funds and virtually all of the CARES funds as being already expended, leaving only a small amount of CARES remaining.
 The funds are also reduced due to completion of other subrecipient projects.
-The final version of the budget will be increased to incorporate funds from the Fiscal Year 2022/2023 Program of Projects, which has not yet been developed.
+The final version of the budget adds new FTA funds anticipated for inclusion in the Fiscal Year 2022/2023 Program of Projects, and also somewhat reduces the prior year carryover based on updated cash flow.

-This task makes no change to the Fiscal Year 2021/2022 approved staffing level, although it should be recognized that the budget includes a portion of the Analyst position that was first added with the prior budget, to ensure adequate monitoring of FTA compliance of VCTC and subrecipients.
-To date VCTC has been unable to fill this position but recruitment efforts are ongoing.
+This task makes no change to the Fiscal Year 2021/2022 approved staffing level, although it should be recognized that the budget includes a portion of the Analyst position that was added to ensure adequate monitoring of FTA compliance of VCTC and subrecipients.